 WHAT IS ENDOMETRIOSIS?

-The lining of the womb (uterus) is known as endometrium.
+The lining of the womb (uterus) is known as the endometrium.
 Endometriosis is a condition in which the endometrium is present outside of the uterus as well.
-Usually the ectopic endometrium is seen in lower abdomen only (ovaries, Fallopian tubes, pelvis) but endometriosis may rarely spread to parts other than pelvis and can appear anywhere in body.
+Usually, the ectopic endometrium is seen in the lower abdomen only (ovaries, Fallopian tubes, pelvis) but endometriosis may rarely spread to parts other than the pelvis and can appear anywhere in the body.

-In endometriosis, the endometrium present at abnormal sites also respond to each menstrual cycle.
-So the endometrium outside the uterus also thickens, breaks and bleeds with each cycle of menses.
+In endometriosis, the endometrium present at abnormal sites also responds to each menstrual cycle.
+So the endometrium outside the uterus also thickens, breaks, and bleeds with each cycle of menses.

 Sometimes there are no symptoms in mild endometriosis but mostly women suffer from severe pain during periods, during sexual intercourse and infertility can also occur.

 The classification is made on the basis of the number of lesions and the depth of involvement:

 STAGE 2: Mild and deeper implants are seen